QilinZhou56/Market-Analysis/README.md

 - **`Stock Market Prediction.ipynb`**: Jupyter Notebook containing code for stock price prediction using Monte Carlo simulations and Random Forests.
 - **`scraping.ipynb`**: Jupyter Notebook providing a basic guide to web scraping for collecting data.

+## Project 2: Customers and Products Analysis Using SQL